 Located on the Mosman shoreline, Chowder Bay is a place of enduring significance for the Borogegal People and played an important part in the defence of Sydney during World War I. The area was occupied by the military from the 1890s until 2000, when it was opened to the public.

 Cockatoo Island’s heritage buildings and distinctive terrain offer insights into the complex history of this former convict penal establishment, naval ship dockyard, industrial school for girls, and reformatory.
-The largest Island in Sydney Harbour, it was a traditional meeting place for the Eora People and continues to hold significance for First Nations People.
-In 2000, the island was claimed by an Aboriginal rights group.
-This group was a branch of the Aboriginal Tent Embassy, which has occupied land outside Old Parliament House in Canberra since 1972.
+The island has strong continued ties to the First Nations, having served as a meeting place for the Eora People prior to colonisation.

 Image caption: Illustration of Cockatoo Island, Circa 1843, John Skinner Prout, National Library of Australia

 The homeland of the Borogegal People, Georges Heights occupies a significant place in Australian history, being the place of the first ‘friendly’ contact between Europeans and Aboriginal People.
 In the 200 years following colonisation, the area was occupied by military forces and, during World War II, it played a crucial role in the defence of Sydney.